harelab-ucsc/payload_camera_ws/scripts/README.md

 6.65 across the trajectory vs. 6.55 global; thirds at 6.70 / 6.38 / 6.92), so
 the similarity fit in step 3 does absorb most of it.

-The principled fix is to constrain the reconstruction with the RTK GPS positions as **pose priors during mapping** (`pycolmap.PosePrior` with `PosePriorCoordinateSystem.WGS84`, plus `IncrementalPipelineOptions.use_prior_position=True` and
+Possible fix: constrain the reconstruction with the RTK GPS positions as **pose priors during mapping** (`pycolmap.PosePrior` with `PosePriorCoordinateSystem.WGS84`, plus `IncrementalPipelineOptions.use_prior_position=True` and